Curriculum & Requirements

 To accomplish the general objectives of the program, the plan of MA and PhD study includes a series of clinical and non-clinical courses and practica supervised by professional psychologists in university and community agencies.

 In the first year, students gain basic clinical knowledge and skills to prepare them for practica in subsequent years.
 In the second and third academic years, students carry out clinical work under the direct supervision of departmental clinical faculty.
-In subsequent years of the PhD program, students engage in advanced practica in community settings to prepare them for internship and beyond.
+In the second and third years of the PhD program, students engage in advanced practica in community settings to prepare them for internship and beyond.
+Students generally attend residency during their fourth or fifth year of the PhD program.

 As students progress through the program, they engage in ongoing assessment of their developing competencies reflecting broad and general training in clinical psychology as well as specialization in the student’s area(s) of interest.
 Program requirements are designed to ensure that students acquire sufficient breadth of training.
 In consultation with their research supervisor, students may also plan additional experiences to supplement development of relevant competencies.